KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Hudson River Trading Sponsor Talk

-Hudson River Trading is PSF newest Visionary Sponsor.
+Hudson River Trading is PSF's newest Visionary Sponsor.

 At a time of uncertainty, Hudson River Trading is ramping up.